nsmith5/website/content/articles/ising-finite-size.md

 title: "Ising Finite Size"
 date: 2018-06-02T09:19:37-07:00
 draft: false
-markup: mmark
 ---

 In this post we'll look at the finite size effect in the Ising model.
 We start by stating the energy of the Ising model,

 $$
 E = - J \sum_{\langle i, j\rangle} s_i s_j - H \sum_{i} s_i.